sebastiengreg/pplaaf-web2/collections/_posts/2018-09-29-sa-public-monies-private-gain.md

 excerpt_separator: <!--more-->
 image: matjila.jpg
 excerpt: A potential golden handshake for a questionable CEO a public company managing billion in public pensions.
-tag: [pressrelease, featured, SouthAfrica ]
+tag: [pressrelease, featured, SouthAfrica, PIC ]
 ---

 **A potential golden handshake for the CEO of a public company managing public pensions would hinder accountability**